 2. Tim Lawrence – Life and Death On The New York Dancefloor 1980 – 1983

 Interviewing DJs, party hosts, producers, musicians, artists, and dancers, Tim Lawrence illustrates how the relatively discreet post-disco, post-punk, and hip hop scenes became marked by their level of plurality, interaction, and convergence.
 Read more on Tim’s website here.

 Shock and Awe offers a fresh, in-depth look at the glam and glitter phenomenon, placing it the wider Seventies context of social upheaval and political disillusion.
 It explores how artists like Lou Reed, New York Dolls, and Queen broke with the hippie generation, celebrating illusion and artifice over truth and authenticity.
-A must for any music fan, buy a copy here.
+A must for any music fan.

 I Am Brian Wilson reveals as never before the man who fought his way back to stability and creative relevance, who became a mesmerizing live artist, who forced himself to reckon with his own complex legacy and completedSmile, the legendary unfinished Beach Boys record that had become synonymous with both his genius and its destabilization.
-An amazing read available here.
+An amazing read.

 Read More: Classic Album Sundays Favourite Re-issues and Compilations 2016